chootka/subnodes-lighttpd/README.md

 How to Install
 --------------
-Assuming you are starting with a fresh [Raspbian Stretch Lite](http://www.raspberrypi.org/downloads/) (Latest tested version: November 2018) installed on your SD card, these are the steps for setting up subnodes on your Raspberry Pi.
+Assuming you are starting with a fresh [Raspbian Buster Lite](http://www.raspberrypi.org/downloads/) (Latest tested version: Feb 2020) installed on your SD card, these are the steps for setting up subnodes on your Raspberry Pi.
 It is also assumed that you have two wireless USB adapters attached to your RPi.
 They both must be running the nl80211 driver.
 [This guide](https://github.com/phillymesh/802.11s-adapters/blob/master/README.md) will help you find a suitable radio.
 If you are running a Raspberry Pi 3 or Pi Zero W, you only need one additional radio for the mesh point.
+Make sure the extra radio support ad hoc mode.
 The access point will be set up utilizing the Pi's internal wireless radio.

-Also, if this is your first time connecting to your Raspberry Pi headlessly (i.e. via SSH), you must first enable SSH by placing an empty file with no filename extension simple called `ssh` in the root of your SD card.
+Also, if this is your first time connecting to your Raspberry Pi headlessly (i.e. via SSH), you must first enable SSH by placing an empty file with no filename extension simply called `ssh` in the root of your SD card.

 * configure your Raspberry Pi with a new password and locale information.